Gorenstein spherical Fano varieties: The anticanonical sheaf of a spherical variety

+From now on, we continue to use the notation and the assumptions from the introduction.
+In this section, we reproduce (with more detail) the proof of \cite[4.1]{Brion:cc}.

 Let $G/H \hookrightarrow X$ be a spherical embedding.
 We denote the $G$-invariant prime divisors in $X$ by $X_1, \ldots, X_n$.
-We may assume a basepoint $x_0$ with stabilizer $H$ inside the open $B$-orbit $U$.
 As we are interested in the anticanonical sheaf of $X$, we may assume that $X$ does not contain $G$-orbits of codimension two or greater.
-In particular, $X$ is smooth and $\Pic(X) = \Cl(X)$.
+In particular, $X$ is smooth toroidal and $\Pic(X) = \Cl(X)$.